Fdawgs/ydh-authentication-service/README.md

 ### To install as a service:

 1. Navigate to the repo
-2. Run `npm install` to install dependencies (if not done so in testing)
+2. Run `yarn install` to install dependencies (if not done so in testing)
-3. Run `npm run install-windows-service` as administrator
+3. Run `yarn install-windows-service` as administrator
 4. The service should now be visible in Services

 **Note**: When you add or remove API keys, or change any settings in the configuration file, you will need to restart the service for the changes to take effect.